tylim88/FireSword/README.md

 	GeoPoint,
 	DocumentReference,
 	getFirestore,
-} from 'firebase/firestore' // also work with admin sdk.
+} from 'firebase/firestore' // this is admin sdk but you can also use web sdk

 // {
 // 	d: Timestamp